Braun out of Brewers' lineup for elimination game vs Dodgers - WHIZ News

 Braun left with mid-back discomfort in the fifth inning of a 4-2 loss on Wednesday after hitting a wall making a catch.
 He struck out twice.

 Catcher Jacob Nottingham and Taylor both got the start after pinch hitting in Game 1.
-Designated hitter Ryon Healy bats cleanup.
+Designated hitter Ryon Healy was the cleanup batter.
 He went 1 for 7 during the regular season while spending most of it at the team’s alternate site.

 Dodgers manager Dave Roberts made Will Smith the designated hitter, with Austin Barnes behind the plate to handle starter Clayton Kershaw.
 Edwin Rios had been the DH in Game 1.